Gearhungry logo.

 Q: What is an Ethernet switch?

-Q: What does unmanaged Ethernet switch mean?
+Q: What does an unmanaged Ethernet switch mean?

-A: Unmanaged switches are simple devices that boast a Plug and Play architecture.
+A: Unmanaged switches are simple devices that boast a plug and play architecture.
 They require no configuration at all, and all you have to do is plug them in, connect your devices, and wait for the switch to work without any other intervention from your side.
+Most unmanaged switches come with default QoS settings and don’t excel in terms of security, but are rather inexpensive and ideal for home users and small businesses.

-Q: Does Ethernet Switch reduce speed?
+Q: Does an Ethernet switch reduce speed?

 Q: What is the difference between an Ethernet hub and switch?

 A: Both Ethernet hubs and switches are networking devices designed to connect multiple computers to a network.
 Typically though, a switch is used to connect the various network segments, such as PCs, gaming consoles, etc., whereas hubs are usually used to connect multiple Ethernet devices together and make them act as a single segment.
+Due to this difference, switches are capable of performing better than a hub, by selectively forwarding data to the network segments that actually need it.

-A switch is a better option for home networks, especially if you use applications that generate high amounts of traffic, such as heavy audio file sharing or playing multiplayer games.
+A switch is a better option for home networks, especially if you use applications that generate high amounts of traffic, such as heavy audio file-sharing or playing multiplayer games.
 With this in mind, all you have to do is choose the best Ethernet switch for your home network.

 Related Reads